 Moving the focus back to the Botley area there are three sets of allotments available for public use:

-- Tilbury Lane allotments – these allotments are the largest of the three, they are located on the west side of Tilbury Lane and are owned by Oxford University and run by the organisation known simply as Tilbury Lane Allotments, so there is no involvement from Cumnor Parish Council.
+- Tilbury Lane allotments – these allotments are the largest of the three, they are located on the west side of Tilbury Lane and are owned by Oxford University and run by the organisation known simply as Tilbury Lane Allotment Association, so there is no involvement from Cumnor Parish Council.
+The secretary of the organisation is Sue Quainton, telephone 07596 506063.

 - Allotments between North Hinksey Lane and the Seacourt Stream, just to the south of the North Hinksey Nature Reserve.
 They are owned and run by the North Hinksey Parish Council see the Allotments page of the North Hinksey Parish Council website for further details.
 Books in the North Hinksey Allotments Library (including The Garden Organic Book of Compost) can be borrowed by Parishioners – contact Ag MacKeith firstname.lastname@example.org or tel: 01865 724452.